Read the Series

 Something I already covered in “SEO Part 3: Off-Page SEO“, citation building on local directories is a huge factor.
 There are a lot of directories out there that house business citations from all over the country or all over the world, a lot of which you’ve probably already heard of (Houzz, Google, Yellow Pages, etc), including your Facebook business page.

 That’s not mentioning the over 10,000 other directory citation websites out there.
-Truth-be-told, you can actually submit your business’ information into a program on a subscription basis like BrightLocal, MozLocal, or SEMrush and have them submit your business data to the four main data aggregates out there (Axiom, Infogroup, Factual, and Neustar) which push your listing out to all directories that accept aggregated citation data from each of those groups.
-Which is essentially like adding your business listing to hundreds of sites immediately.
+Truth-be-told, you can actually submit your business information into a program on a subscription basis like BrightLocal, MozLocal, or SEMrush and have them submit your business data to the four main data aggregates out there (Axiom, Infogroup, Factual, and Neustar) which push your listing out to all directories that accept aggregated citation data from each of those groups.
+It’s essentially like adding your business listing to hundreds of sites immediately.

 The more signals from the web that Google and Bing can pick up that tell them your business is located in your city, the better.
 But don’t assume every site accepts aggregated data from the aggregates above.
 An easy way for you to manage your local citations is through MozLocal or BrightLocal.
 Most programs allow you to view your local citation health and show you discrepancies between each citation, but only a paid plan will have them fix them for you.

 But that isn’t all you can do.
-You can not only check inconsistencies with your local listings, but check which other ones there are that you are not listed on, check which ones you have duplicate listings for, and check which ones you may not have complete info in.
+You can not only check inconsistencies with your local listings, but check which other ones there are that you aren’t listed on, ones you have duplicate listings for, and ones you may not have complete info in.

 Don’t stop there though.
 These programs and software services are designed to list all of the major directory players.
 It’s just as important to do some research and register your business with as many small, local groups and institutions such as your local Chamber of Commerce.
 Of course it’s typically a yearly fee, but it’s a great local citation, an excellent way to network with other businesses in your community, AND best of all, most Chamber of Commerce’s don’t put “nofollow” tags on their backlinks (that’s usually a given with paid membership to anything though)!